 We’ve heard the saying ‘the grass isn’t always greener on the other side’ but I argue that the people who say this clearly have not been to Ireland.
-Here’s how you can see all that green Ireland has to offer in a week and go where most visitors haven’t ventured.
+Here’s how you can see all the green Ireland has to offer in a week and go where most visitors haven’t ventured.
 I was fortunate to have the company of an Irish friend to show me the best way around the country during my week long holiday.
 So take the following insights I gathered from my route and make it your own on your (what should be next) trip to Ireland!

 Where to start??